Stanford seeks 12th straight win against rival UCLA

 SIGNAL CALLER PART II

-The Cardinal also have questions at quarterback with starter K.J.
-Costello out once again with a thumb injury.
-Backup Davis Mills has a calf injury and is questionable for the game, meaning Jack West could be forced into action.
+The Cardinal also are dealing with injuries at quarterback with starter K.J.
+Costello out once again with a thumb injury and backup Davis Mills is out with a calf injury.
+That clears the way for Jack West to get his first start.
 West is 1 for 5 for 4 yards during three career games for Stanford.

 “Jack West can do everything in this offense,” coach David Shaw said.
 “If he has to play against UCLA, he’ll go out there and play well.”